tbender4/urlshortener/README.md

 set your port, full domain name (ex: u.sv3.us), and accepted domains to be shortened in `config.json` put your allowed auth keys in the list in `auth.json`.
-Follow auth.json.example for a valid format run `npm install` while in this directory to install dependencies
+Follow auth.json.example for a valid format run `npm install` while in this directory to install dependencies. if there's a warning about npm audit fix, do that too.

 main branch db is just text files
 ```